-The Nullarbor Plain is a ‘must do’ drive for many people…and many different types of traveller.
+The Nullarbor Plain is a ‘must do’ drive for many people and there are many different types of traveller.
 Apart from the truckies, there are the grey nomads, backpackers, families and even a few brave cyclists to name but a few of the wanderers.
+Driving the Nullarbor Plain is not boring.

 Stretching for around 1,200 kilometres, its name come from the Latin (nullus arbor) meaning ‘no trees’